ucb-eecs251b/sp22-labs/lab4/spec.md

 libraries must be characterized at multiple operating conditions (process, voltage, and temperature), which at the very minimum need to support setup and hold time calculations.
-With ever-increasing complexity and end-applications, successively smaller CMOS nodes have required an characterizing an exponentially larger set of cells and operating conditions, as shown in Figure 5.
+With ever-increasing complexity and end-applications, successively smaller CMOS nodes have required characterizing an exponentially larger set of cells and operating conditions, as shown in Figure 5.

 In the following sections, we will generate Liberty Timing Files (LIBs) and Library Exchange